pyrogram/pyrogram/docs/source/index.rst

 About
 -----

-**Pyrogram** is a brand new Telegram_ Client Library written from the ground up in Python and C. It can be used for building custom Telegram applications that interact with the MTProto API as both User and Bot.
+**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C.
+It enables you to easily build custom Telegram applications that interact with the MTProto API as both user and bot.

 Features
 --------

--   **Easy to use**: You can easily install Pyrogram using pip and start building your app right away.
+-   **Easy**: You can install Pyrogram with pip and start building your app right away.
--   **High-level**: The low-level details of MTProto are abstracted and automatically handled.
+-   **Elegant**: Low-level details are abstracted and re-presented in a much nicer and easier way.
 -   **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
+-   **Documented**: Pyrogram API methods, types and public interfaces are well documented.
+-   **Type-hinted**: Exposed Pyrogram types and method parameters are all type-hinted.
--   **Updated** to the latest Telegram API version, currently Layer 91 on top of MTProto 2.0.
+-   **Updated**, to the latest Telegram API version, currently Layer 91 on top of MTProto 2.0.
--   **Documented**: The Pyrogram API is well documented and resembles the Telegram Bot API.
+-   **Pluggable**: The Smart Plugin system allows to write components with minimal boilerplate code.
--   **Full API**, allowing to execute any advanced action an official client is able to do, and more.
+-   **Comprehensive**: Execute any advanced action an official client is able to do, and even more.

 To get started, press the Next button.